-Dr. Schnitzer is also an assistant professor of biology and applied physics at Stanford University.
+Dr. Schnitzer is also an associate professor of biology and applied physics at Stanford University.

 Even in the 21st century, the essence of how the brain stores and retrieves information remains mysterious.
 Mark Schnitzer builds tools that literally bring these processes into focus.
 He designs and constructs tiny microscopes that peer deep into the brains of mice and focus on individual neurons or networks of a few hundred brain cells as they talk to each other.
 "The technological goal is to be able to watch what the neurons are doing as you watch what the animal is doing," Schnitzer says.
 Experiments of this kind may eventually help scientists fathom how networks of neurons form thoughts and create memories.